Zemblanity27/Todo-List-Laravel-/README.md

-Simple Todo list CRUD app.
+Simple Todo list CRUD app using PHP and Larave.

 ## About Laravel